Pasadena City Hall

-Pasadena City Hall is the historic city hall of Pasadena, California.
-Completed in 1927, it combines elements of both Mediterranean Revival and Spanish Colonial Revival style architecture, and is a significant architectural example of the City Beautiful movement of the 1920s.
+Pasadena City Hall is the historic city hall of Pasadena, California, United States.
+Completed in 1927, it combines elements of both Mediterranean Revival and Spanish Colonial Revival architecture, and is a significant architectural example of the City Beautiful movement of the 1920s.

 History

 In 1923, the people of Pasadena approved a bond measure issuing $3.5 million towards the development of a civic center.
 City Hall was to be the central element of this center.
 The San Francisco architecture firm of Bakewell and Brown designed City Hall, which has elements of both Mediterranean Revival and Spanish Colonial Revival style architecture.
 Completed on December 27, 1927 at a cost of $1.3 million, it measures 361 ft by 242 ft and rises 6 stories.
 There are over 235 rooms and passageways that cover over 170000 sqft.
 The defining dome, located above the west entrance, is 26 ft tall and 54 ft in diameter.

 On July 28, 1980 the Civic Center District, including Pasadena City Hall, was listed on the National Register of Historic Places as listing #80000813.